hyperledger-cacti/cacti/rfcs/models/security/confidentiality-design-choices.md

 ```
 DIM computes:
 ```
-Verify(Sigma, P)
+Verify(Sigma, P) == TRUE
 C' || H = Parse(P)
 M2 || r' = Parse(M1)
 Verify: H == HMAC(r', M2)
 ```
 _Comments_: The hashing is secure (HMAC provides assured randomness, or entropy) and the protocol requires no peer modification or custom signing logic.
+Using HMAC enables provable security [1] of the [authenticity property](./confidentiality.md#security-concerns-and-threat-model) we strive for in our system.

+## References
+1. New Proofs for NMAC and HMAC: Security without Collision-Resistance, Mihir Bellare, Crypto 2006 eprint: https://eprint.iacr.org/2006/043.pdf.